• Skip to main content

 whisked eggs and veggies in a bowl

-STEP TWO: Add in shredded cheese, and any meat and/or veggies you are using (if you are).
+STEP TWO: Add in shredded cheese, and any meat and/or veggies you are using.
+Whisk well.

 croissants torn up laying in a baking dish for Kitchen Sink Breakfast Casserole

-STEP THREE: Roughly tear your bread and place it in the bottom of the pan.
+STEP THREE: Roughly tear your bread and place it in the bottom of a greased baking pan.

 Kitchen Sink Breakfast Casserole before going into the oven